ZeroMemoryEx/BufferOverFlow/README.md

 <br>

-With the buffer overflow vulnerability, we can easily inject 💉 malicious code into the memory of the running program.
+With the buffer overflow vulnerability, we can easily inject 💉 malicious code into the memory of the running program. <br>

-To jump to the malicious code that we have injected into the target stack, we need to know the absolute address of
+To jump to the malicious code that we have injected into the target stack, we need to know<br>
+the absolute address of <br>
 👉 EIP 👈.
-If we know the address, we can use this address to overwrite the memory that holds the return address and when the function returns, it will return to our malicious code. and  boom you will gain root access .
+If we know the address,<br>
+we can use this address to overwrite the memory that holds the return address and when the function returns, it will return to our malicious code.<br>
+and  boom you will gain root access .